 For more tips visit the AA website.
 If you need to find out about checking vehicle information have a look at this page on the GOV.UK website.

-Remember – if you buy a car that turns out to be stolen, you could have no right to its ownership.
+Remember – Discovered you bought a stolen car?
+You have no right to its ownership.
 Always be sure before you buy.

 More great reading